AFRL-RY/data-unicorn-2008/README.md

 Due to the difficulties with tracking moving objects in SAR a large amount of parked vehicles was truthed in the UNICORN data set.

 This truth is NOT 'complete coverage'.
-It does not label all of the vehicles present--there are many vehicles of each type in the scene that are not labeled!
+It does not label all of the vehicles present in all frames--there are many vehicles of each type in the scene that are not labeled!
 The truthers tried to, e.g., label a few vehicles out of every parking lot and road when there were many of them.

 ### List of Static Objects